 From our capitalist perspective, ESG investing is an essential part of the ‘mosaic’ theory, which entails gathering all available information about an issuer to help determine the value of its securities.
 ESG considerations are important factors which, by themselves, don’t determine that value, but which, when combined with financial data, provide key insights into an issuer’s (company or other entity) dynamics.
 Economists call these factors ‘externalities’, and they can have a critical impact on the future earnings of a company.
 Just take a look at some recent examples.

 The environmental impact

 Concern about the environment is growing, and regulators are taking notice.
-The impact of a major oil spill is reported to have cost one company $62 billion once all of the various claims against it are settled.
-More recently we have witnessed the diesel emissions scandal, which may cost a car manufacturer upwards of $46 billion in the US alone.
+The impact of a major oil spill is reported to have cost one company US$62 billion once all of the various claims against it are settled.
+More recently we have witnessed the diesel emissions scandal, which may cost a car manufacturer upwards of US$46 billion in the US alone.
 These negative factors have clearly affected the financial results of these (and other) firms, and, importantly, with the change in the regulatory environment they are likely to grow in influence.

 Whatever your views on climate change, a wide swathe of related regulatory changes, penalties and taxes is set to come into effect worldwide, and companies must take these into account.
-The Carbon Disclosure Project estimates the impact of these negative impacts on corporate earnings to be over $1 trillion.
+The Carbon Disclosure Project estimates the impact of these negative impacts on corporate earnings to be over US$1 trillion.
 This eye-catching number is not whipped up by some well-meaning technocrat or environmental cause; it is the number being reported by the companies themselves.
-On the flip side, these companies have identified $2.1 trillion of positive commercial benefits that will be presented by climate change.
+On the flip side, these companies have identified US$2.1 trillion of positive commercial benefits that will be presented by climate change.
 These impacts are clearly material, no matter what your views on climate change are.

 Why culture matters